12 Must-Have Perks For Remote Employees & Virtual Teams

-While during 2020, this may not be an option in a lot of the countries worldwide, remote employees who choose to continue working this way may benefit from a membership to a coworking space of their choosing.
-Not everyone has space for a home office or can't work efficiently from home without being distracted, and some people simply enjoy having human contact in the workspace.
+Remote employees may benefit from a membership to a coworking space.
+Not everyone has space for a home office or can work efficiently from home without distraction, and some people enjoy having human contact in the workspace.

-In these cases, companies can opt to cover the membership costs, which are usually not hefty, yet they cover their teams with a good place to work and reliable internet connection.
+Companies can cover coworking membership costs in these cases, providing their teams with a comfortable workplace and a reliable internet connection.
 Most coworking spaces are even pet-friendly, making them the ideal choice for many remote employees who love spending more time with their pets.

 Wellness programs for remote teams

-One of the best employee benefits you can offer to your remote team members is wellness and health programs.
-For all the positive effects remote work has, its main downside remains the lack of face to face interactions, followed by burnout.
-Setting up boundaries about availability and not working overtime or all the time is hard for remote employees.
-Companies should support them by showing care for their mental health, wellness, and overall wellbeing.
+One of the best employee benefits you can offer your remote team members is wellness and health programs.
+For all the positive effects remote work has, its main downside remains the lack of face-to-face interactions and burnout.
+Setting boundaries around availability and not working overtime is hard for remote workers.
+Companies should support them by showing care for their mental health, wellness, and overall well-being.

 Flexible working hours